AvaProtocol/OAK-docs/_docs/powered-by-oak-time-apis.md

  - paying over time (recurring payments on a foreign chain),
  - anything else you can do on supported parachains, sometime(s) in the future.

-2. `scheduleNativeTransferTask` can be used to schedule a transfer of Turing Network’s native token ($TUR).
+1. `scheduleDynamicDispatchTask` can be used to schedule a dynamic dispatch task.

-3. `cancelTask` can be used to cancel any existing automation tasks (must be from the account which created the task).
+1. `cancelTask` can be used to cancel any existing automation tasks (must be from the account which created the task).

 Head over to [Price Automation](https://docs.oak.tech/docs/automation-price-apis/) if you want to trigger future transactions using any data other than "time".